 - In a large bowl, add the milk, butterscotch and vanilla puddings.
 Add the melted peanut butter and mix well until the pudding thickens.

 - Add the whipped topping and fold in until blended.

 - Pour over the baked graham cracker crust.

 - Cut up Reese’s Peanut Butter Cups into small pieces.

 - Top with marshmallows, peanuts, Reese’s Peanut Butter Cups, and chocolate syrup.

 - Let thaw 20 minutes before cutting and serving.

 Grab a pack of graham crackers and place them inside of a large plastic bag and crush them up.
 I used nine, but I really only needed about eight crackers.

-If they kids are home I let them crush them up.
-I can be assured they will be nice and fine when the boys get done with it.
+If the kids are home I let them crush them up.
+I can be assured they will be nice and fine when the boys get done crushing them.